MICA-MNI/ENIGMA/docs/pages/04.loadsumstats/index.rst

 ======================================

-This page contains descriptions and examples to load case-control datasets from several ENIGMA Working Groups!
+This page contains descriptions and examples to load case-control datasets from several ENIGMA Working Groups.
 These ENIGMA summary statistics contain the following data: **effect sizes for case-control differences** (d_icv), **standard error** (se_icv), **lower bound of the confidence interval** (low_ci_icv), **upper bound of the confidence interval** (up_ci_icv), **number of controls** (n_controls), **number of patiens** (n_patients), **observed p-values** (pobs), **false discovery rate (FDR)-corrected p-value** (fdr_p).

 .. admonition:: Can't find the data you're searching for? 🙈

-     Let us know what's missing and we'll try and fetch that data for you and implement it in our toolbox!
+     Let us know what's missing and we'll try and fetch that data for you and implement it in our toolbox.
-     Get in touch with us `here <https://github.com/MICA-MNI/ENIGMA/issues>`_!
+     Get in touch with us `here <https://github.com/MICA-MNI/ENIGMA/issues>`_.

 \* 📸 *indicates case-control tables used in the code snippets.*